7 Psychologist-Approved Ways To Manage Anger Without Hurting The Person You Love

 Advertisement

-4. Keep the conflict private
+4. Keep your conflict off the internet

 Do not write about your anger (or the other person's) on social media under any circumstances!
 If you typically put everything on social media, don’t this time.
 Honor the privacy of your relationship.